htrajan/ht-drawsteel/Conditions/Weakened.md

 # Weakened

-While you are weakened, all your ability power rolls and tests (but not resistance rolls) take a bane.
+While you are weakened, all your ability rolls and tests (but not resistance rolls) take a bane.